Zuber-group/CryoVesNet/README.md

 </pre>
 5. Run the deep learning network
 <pre>
 pl.run_deep(force_run=True, rescale=1.0)
 </pre>
 6. Zoom the mask to the original size of the tomogram
 <pre>pl.zoom(force_run=True,)
 </pre>
-7. Generate primary labels if you don not have cell_outline.mod file in the same directory as the tomogram you can set within_segmentation_region = False
+7. Generate primary labels if you do not have cell_outline.mod file in the same directory as the tomogram you can set within_segmentation_region = False
 <pre>
 pl.label_vesicles(within_segmentation_region = True)
 </pre>